Request an Appointment Find a Doctor

 The disease’s name derives from the Japanese word for “puff of smoke.”
-When the brain cannot get enough blood, tiny blood vessels form at the base of the brain to try to make up for the lack of blood supply.
-When seen on a cerebral angiogram—an X-ray that examines how blood flows through the brain—the tangle of new blood vessels can look like a small, dark cloud, or puff of smoke.
+When the brain cannot get enough blood, tiny blood vessels form at the base of the brain to make up for the lack of blood supply.
+When seen on a cerebral angiogram—an X-ray that examines how blood flows through the brain—the tangle of new blood vessels can look like a small, dark cloud or puff of smoke.

 Jump ahead on this page

-At IU Health Neuroscience, a highly skilled pediatric neurosurgeon performs pial synangiosis surgery for Moyamoya disease.
+At the IU Health Neuroscience Center, a highly skilled pediatric neurosurgeon performs pial synangiosis surgery for Moyamoya disease.
 In this delicate procedure, a small incision is made in the scalp to expose a healthy blood vessel.
-Then, with the aid of a high-powered operating microscope, each one of the brain’s coverings is opened to expose the pial surface of the brain.
+Then, with the aid of a high-powered operating microscope, each of the brain’s coverings is opened to expose the pial surface of the brain.
 Using tiny sutures, the scalp artery is secured directly to the pial surface of the brain.
-Over time, the healthy blood vessel will stimulate the growth of new blood vessels, replacing the lost blood supply from the blocked artery.
+Over time, the healthy blood vessel will stimulate growth of new blood vessels, replacing the lost blood supply from the blocked artery.
 This process is known as angiogenesis.

 While there are other surgical options for Moyamoya disease, pial synangiosis is the most successful treatment option for children.
 This procedure was introduced at another healthcare facility where Jodi Smith, PhD, MD, a neurosurgeon practicing at IU Health and Riley Hospital for Children at Indiana University Health, completed her fellowship training in pediatric neurosurgery.
 She is one of only a few neurosurgeons in the United States who received training from the surgeon who pioneered this procedure.